w3c/i18n-discuss/explainers/string-meta-explainer.md

 ### Why is language information needed?
 What can go wrong?

+Language metadata is used by user-agents to select fonts and do other text rendering tasks that are important to end users.
+When language metadata is missing or incorrect, the results can be damaaged in appearance or functionality.

+... examples...

 ### Why is base direction needed?
 What can go wrong?

 When data is sent to a user-agent and then inserted into the display, the base text direction of the data is needed to help the Unicode Bidirectional Algorithm (UBA) lay out the text correctly.
-When the base direction is not set and the wrong direction is used, the results can be difficult to read.
-Introspecting the string value itself can be difficult.
+When the base direction is not set and the wrong direction is used, the results can be difficult (and sometimes impossible) to read.

+A super-simple example to illustrate how word order can change:

+> Bahrain مصر Kuwait!
+> &#x200f;Bahrain مصر Kuwait!

+#### Why can't we just introspect the data?

+Introspecting the string value itself can be difficult or unrealistic to get right.
+For detailed examples and breakdown, see [lang-bidi-use-cases](https://www.w3.org/International/articles/lang-bidi-use-cases/) and [qa-direction-from-language](https://www.w3.org/International/questions/qa-direction-from-language)

-For example, this string starts with a Latin-script brand name, but should be interpreted to be a right-to-left Arabic string:
+For example, the following string starts with a Latin-script brand name, but should be interpreted to be a right-to-left Arabic string (it means roughly "Apple iPhone back and tempered glass screen protector"):

 > Apple iPhone واقي شاشة زجاجي مقوى وخلفي

 #### What are "spillover effects"?

 A related problem are "spillover effects".
 When a text fragment is inserted into a larger string, the resulting text can interact in unexpected ways.
+Overcoming spillover effects requires that data values inserted into the page be "bidi isolated" from the surrounding text, which, in turn, requires a base direction for the inserted value.

 For example, consider the pattern string:

 > السعر  # + # الشحن